mundyreimer/mundyreimer.github.io/_posts/2020-05-16-hyperbolic-geometry-mental-space.md

 </a>
 </center>

 Could this also be investigated empirically?
-We can maybe come up with potential perceptual experiments by first coming up with thought experiments of what it would be like from the [perspective of an observer](https://pointatinfinityblog.wordpress.com/2018/02/19/life-on-the-poincare-disk/) living *inside a [Poincare disc](https://en.wikipedia.org/wiki/Poincar%C3%A9_disk_model)* (a unit disc composed of a hyperbolic plane), versus the perspective of an observer from an external *outside Euclidean view*.
+We can maybe come up with [interesting potential perceptual experiments](https://en.wikipedia.org/wiki/Time_perception) by first coming up with thought experiments of what it would be like from the [perspective of an observer](https://pointatinfinityblog.wordpress.com/2018/02/19/life-on-the-poincare-disk/) living *inside a [Poincare disc](https://en.wikipedia.org/wiki/Poincar%C3%A9_disk_model)* (a unit disc composed of a hyperbolic plane), versus the perspective of an observer from an external *outside Euclidean view*.

 <br/>